June 18, 2011

 Jesus made a special point of prophesying about various ministries of the Holy Spirit in the lives of His disciples.
 Just before sinful men arrested Jesus, He spoke to His disciples about their future.
 Jesus let them know that loving Him would continue after He left.
 He also promised that He and the Father would spiritually abide with each one of them (Judas Iscariot had left), and with everyone who loves Jesus and keeps His word.
 Jesus directed their attention to the connection between His word and God’s love.

-In John 14:23, page 1685 Jesus answered a question about disclosing Himself to the disciples and not to the world.
-Jesus said: “If anyone loves Me, he will keep My word; and My father will love him, and We will make our abode with him.”
+In John 14:23, Jesus answered a question about disclosing Himself to the disciples and not to the world.
+Jesus said: “If anyone loves Me, he will keep My word; and My Father will love him, and We will make our abode with him.”
 Jesus revealed that He would disclose Himself to the disciples as they keep His word.
 They will keep His word because they love Him.
 The disclosure here means that both the Son and the Father would abide with them and that disclosure would be ongoing in the future.
 Spiritually, both Father and Son would have an eternal relationship of loving disclosure to each disciple, and by implication, to all believers in all generations.
 Jesus and the Father do not sit mutely within the believer; they live in active disclosure with the believer.
 Through the words of Jesus, given by the Father, they speak to us and make their loving presence felt in our lives every day.
 But not everyone would receive the word of Jesus, and not everyone would love Him.

-In John 14:24, page 1685 Jesus tied loving Him to keeping His word: “He who does not love Me does not keep My words; and the word which you hear is not Mine, but the Father’s who sent Me.”
+In John 14:24, Jesus tied loving Him to keeping His word: “He who does not love Me does not keep My words; and the word which you hear is not Mine, but the Father’s who sent Me.”
 Jesus repeatedly emphasized to His disciples that He spoke the Father’s word, not His own.
 This basic revelation from the Father through the Son to humanity set the pattern for the ministry of the Gospel to the world.
 Jesus did not commingle His own words with the Father’s words, but rather obediently proclaimed those words as given by the Father.

 So we learn about the inspiration of the Word of God today.